If you agree that creating a monthly budget would be helpful, we suggest tracking each and every purchase for at least one month.

 The best way to get an accurate picture of your spending is to track it for at least one month.

 Some spending is easy to track - rent or mortgage payments, car insurance, and utility bills are typically paid by check or bank draft, so there's always a record available.
-Other other hand, groceries, dinners out, coffee or vending machine snacks can be a lot harder to track, especially if you use cash.
+On the other hand, groceries, dinners out, coffee or vending machine snacks can be a lot harder to track, especially if you use cash.
 If you don't pay for absolutely everything with a credit or debit card, it's often easiest to keep each and every receipt.
 Then, at the end of the day or week, total all of your receipts and categorize each expense.